-The actual term “insulin resistance” is somewhat inaccurate; at least when considered in the context of the human body, it fails to encompass some necessary nuance.
-All cells in the body respond to insulin.
-All of them.
+Before defining insulin resistance, let’s explore why you should even care about this overlooked and misunderstood condition.
+Insulin resistance potentially affects up to 88% of adults in the US, with similar prevalence in various countries worldwide.
+Beyond its prevalence, insulin resistance is also profoundly relevant, acting as a fundamental cause in numerous serious chronic disorders, such as heart disease, diabetes, infertility, Alzheimer’s disease, and more.The actual term “insulin resistance” is somewhat inaccurate; at least when considered in the context of the human body, it fails to encompass some necessary nuance.
+All cells in the body respond to insulin—all of them.
 From liver to lungs, brain cells to bone—they all contain insulin receptors.
-These insulin receptors act as doors for insulin to come and “knock”, which then elicits an effect within the cell.
+These insulin receptors act as doors for insulin to come and “knock,” which then elicits an effect within the cell.
 The effect depends on the cell.
-In some cells, like muscle and fat, insulin stimulates the uptake of glucose—this is insulin’s most famous effect, but it’s far from its only job.
-Most cells of the body, such as the liver, don’t need insulin to pull in glucose, but they still need insulin to help it know what to do with nutrients like glucose and fat.
+In some cells, like muscle and fat, insulin stimulates glucose uptake—this is insulin’s most famous effect, but it’s far from its only job.
+Most cells in our body, such as those in the liver, don’t need insulin to pull in glucose, but they still need insulin to help them know what to do with nutrients like glucose and fat.
 But insulin also has other effects in numerous cells that have nothing to do with nutrients; its effects vary depending on the cell.

-Thus, the key features of insulin resistance are 1) blood levels of insulin are higher than they used to be and 2) insulin doesn’t work as well at certain cells.
+Thus, the key features of insulin resistance are 1) blood levels of insulin are higher than they used to be, and 2) insulin doesn’t work as well at certain cells.
 The combination of these events explains why insulin resistance is connected to so many health disorders.
-Whereas the insulin resistant cells barely respond, despite the elevated insulin, those cells that are still insulin sensitive are inundated with responding to insulin; they’re now over-stimulated.
+Whereas the insulin-resistant cells barely respond, despite the elevated insulin, those cells that are still insulin sensitive are inundated with responding to insulin; they’re now over-stimulated.

 Now you know what too few do: what is insulin resistance and why it matters.
 In future posts, I’ll discuss its origins and what to do about it.